What Civic Engagement Looks Like

 What We Do

-• Voter Mobilization: Energizing communities to get involved and make their voices heard.
+• Voter Mobilization – Encouraging and reminding people to get involved and make their voices heard.

-• Get Out the Vote (GOTV) Activities: Facilitating participation through early voting, election day efforts, and neighborhood canvassing.
+• Get Out the Vote (GOTV) Activities – Helping people take part in elections through early voting, Election Day support, and neighborhood outreach.

 Our GOTV Program